tommyjcxie/Flutter-BMI-Calculator/README.md

-# bmi_calculator
+# BMI Calculator
-Simple Flutter applications that calculates the users BMI (body mass index)
+An android app built with the Flutter framework that calculates the user's BMI (body-mass-index).